-The following table provides information for the NEOs regarding: (i) stock option exercises during 2023, to the extent any occurred, including the number of shares acquired upon exercise and the value realized; and (ii) the number of shares acquired upon the vesting of restricted shares, RSU, and PSU awards during 2023 and the value realized before payment of applicable withholding tax and broker commissions.
-The value realized represents long-term gain over several years, which is not part of the compensation awarded in 2023 as reported in the Summary Compensation Table.
+The following table provides information for the NEOs regarding the number of shares acquired upon the vesting of restricted shares, RSU, and PSU awards during 2024 and the value realized before payment of applicable withholding tax and broker commissions.
+The value realized represents long-term gain over several years, which is not part of the compensation awarded in 2024 as reported in the Summary Compensation Table.